danielharrell/does_music_move/does_music_move.md

 name.
-Exactly *why* we hear this sameness is hard to say: Aristotle attributed it to a perception of the whole number ratio two-to-one; while Victor Zuckerkandl deems it a miracle.
-But however it happens, the sameness we hear in notes, once their difference in pitch reaches the octave, in effect contains that difference.
+Exactly *why* we hear this sameness is hard to say: Aristotle attributed it to a perception of the whole number ratio two-to-one; while Victor Zuckerkandl deems it a miracle.[^Aristotle]  But however it happens, the sameness we hear in notes, once their difference in pitch reaches the octave, in effect contains that difference.
 If we pass beyond it, we don't encounter new notes, but only new instances, higher or lower, of old notes.
 The octave thus turns the axis of height, along which notes are arranged by pitch, into a kind of circumference, which continues to trace their increase or decrease in pitch without end, but always to the same place again.

 Yet this image, of notes now arranged into a circumference by the octave, is not yet an image